tech-srl/bottleneck/README.md

 For additional dependencies and instructions, see their original README:
 [https://github.com/microsoft/tf-gnn-samples/blob/master/README.md](https://github.com/microsoft/tf-gnn-samples/blob/master/README.md).
-The main modification that we performed is using a Fully-Adjacent layer as the last GNN layer and we describe in our paper (Section 4).
+The main modification that we performed is using a Fully-Adjacent layer as the last GNN layer and we describe in our paper.
 2. The subdirectory `gnn-comparison` is a clone of [https://github.com/diningphil/gnn-comparison](https://github.com/diningphil/gnn-comparison) by Errica et al. (ICLR'2020).
+This project can be used to reproduce the biological experiments (Section 4.3, the ENZYMES and NCI1 datasets).
 This sub-project depends on PyTorch 1.4 and Pytorch-Geometric.
 For additional dependencies and instructions, see their original README:
 [https://github.com/diningphil/gnn-comparison/blob/master/README.md](https://github.com/diningphil/gnn-comparison/blob/master/README.md).
-The instructions for our clone are the same, except that we added an additional flag to every `config_*.yml` file, called `last_layer_fully_adjacent`, which is set to `True` by default, and reproduces our experiments (Section 4.3, the ENZYMES and NCI1 datasets).
+The instructions for our clone are the same, except that we added an additional flag to every `config_*.yml` file, called `last_layer_fa`, which is set to `True` by default, and reproduces our experiments.
 The main modification that we performed is using a Fully-Adjacent layer as the last GNN layer.
 3. The main directory (in which this file resides) can be used to reproduce the experiments of Section 4.1 in the paper, for the "Tree-NeighborsMatch" problem.
 The rest of this README file includes the instructions for this main directory.
-This repository can be used to reproduce the experiments of Section 4.1 in the paper, for the "Tree-NeighborsMatch" problem.
+This repository can be used to reproduce the experiments of

 This project was designed to be useful in experimenting with new GNN architectures and new solutions for the over-squashing problem.